DSkourtsi/SoftEng/README.md

 Members: elYYNNN, elYYNNN, elYYNNN
 # Introduction

 This repository houses the implementation and documentation of the "Software Engineering" project.
-Its main purpose is to calculate debts between different highway toll providers.
+Its main purpose is to create a smart questionnaire for online research.

 # Components